 Meet your District Committee Members and Commissioners between 6:30 and 7 PM during our Midway.

-Our roundtable staffs have put together an exciting supplemental training program for December’s Roundtable.
+Our roundtable staffs have put together an exciting supplemental training program for March’s Roundtable.
 The leader-specific splits begin at 7 PM.

 , Interesting Ramblings

 , Scouts BSA

 Tags: Boy Scout

 , Cub Scout

 As we start a new Scouting year in Cub Scouts, one big change is opening our program girls.
 Let’s be real here; Cub Scouting has been a ‘sibling-friendly’ environment in most packs.
 Moms and dads invest their time and talent to support their sons and Scout leaders have found ways to include the girls into many of the activities.
 Now, with the creation of the Lions program (for Kindergarten-aged youth) and the recruitment of girls at all levels of Cub Scouting, the program is now truly an activity with which the entire family can participate.